 In this article, stamp duty holidays will be talked about in-depth, explaining all you need to know.
-The term is something landlords are known to capitalise on, making the purchase of property cheaper, but how does this exactly work?
+The term is something landlords are known to capitalise on, making the purchase of property cheaper.

 On top of this, stamp duty differs throughout the UK, and so do the holidays that go along with it.

 Overall, the topic is something as a landlord it is important you understand in detail in order to identify opportunities.

 So, read on to learn more about the topic.

 What does stamp duty holiday mean?

 A Stamp Duty Holiday is a temporary break of tax paid under stamp duty.
 Stamp duty is the percentage of tax paid to the government on the purchase of a property.
 Stamp Duty is a type of tax applied to reduce the amount of money landlords can make from property appreciation.

 Stamp duty holidays may not be here but Cozee are able to sell a property within 6 weeks maximum

 Typically, a stamp duty holiday completely excludes stamp duty tax or reduces it in staggering amounts.
 This happens as the price of property gets more expensive.